seagle0128/doom-modeline/README.md

 1. Can I add my mode-line segments myself?
 How to do that?

    Of course.
 Just add the segments into `global-mode-string`.

+1. The VC indicator is not updated after I switched branches.
+Is this a bug?

+   Not really.
+Check out [this issue](https://github.com/seagle0128/doom-modeline/issues/76#issuecomment-449937004) for the details, but in a nutshell, updating the indicator constantly can be too slow.
+You have to reopen or revert the buffer.